influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 description for the configuration setting.

 > **Note:**
-To set any configuration that allows multiple configurations (such as collectd, Graphite, etc), the system expects them to be prefixed by number.
+To set or override settings in a config section that allows multiple configurations (any section with [[`double_brackets`]] in the header supports multiple configurations), the desired configuration must be specified by ordinal number.
-For example, the first set of InfluxDB's Graphite environment variables would look like this:
+For example, for the first set of `[[graphite]]` environment variables, prefix the configuration setting name in the environment variable with the relevant position number (in this case: `0`):
 >
     INFLUXDB_GRAPHITE_0_BATCH_PENDING
     INFLUXDB_GRAPHITE_0_BATCH_SIZE